Thyroid Surgery

 Problem calls:

-Please immediately call doctor if you develop significant neck swelling or shortness of breath shortly after surgery, or you develop cramps in your hands or legs after the surgery.
+Please call a doctor immediately if you develop significant neck swelling or shortness of breath shortly after surgery, or if you develop cramps in your hands or legs after surgery.

 Postoperative visit: